RonenNess/ness-engine/README.md

 2. run make_build.py script
 3. a new folder will be created: last_build. inside that folder you will find 'ness-engine' folder, which will contain the ready build.
 4. zip it, and don't forget to increment Ness-Engine version (in NessEngine.h macro called NESS_VERSION and NESS_SUB_VERSION)

+## license

+Ness-Engine is distributed with the zlib-license. see LICENSE.txt for more info.

+## Contact me

+You can contact me at RonenNess@gmail.com